Resistance: Fall of Man: Multiplayer

 Resistance: Fall of Man featured a multiplayer mode for up to 40 players online and up to 4 players offline.

 Multiplayer games had little to no latency (subject to player's connection and host location), even while playing the 40 player online due to the implementation of dedicated servers across the PlayStation Network.

 The multiplayer version of the game also enabled players to create their own clan, create their own matches (custom games) or join pre-set games (Ranked Games).
 While in games, players could talk to their team mates by using a Bluetooth or USB headset.
 Text chat was also enabled in pre-game lobbies.

 The online multiplayer had an integrated friends system which allowed players to add one another without becoming friends on the PSN.
 The online friends list showed a player's friend to be either In Lobby, staging or in-game.
 From here players could Invite to Game, Invite to Party or Send a Message.
 This in game system allowed for user-friendly interaction between friends and bypassed the need for players to exit the game to talk to friends; a feature that was absent from most other PS3 titles, until system firmware 2.40 was released.

 The online servers for the game (and the sequels) were closed on March 28, 2014 and the online multiplayer is now unavailable.
 The closure also disabled the game updates, as it used a different updating system, through the multiplayer servers.
-However, a workaround was found in 2021 and released on April 2022.
+However, a workaround was found in 2021 and released in April 2022.